 October 31, 2018

-The program in dental assisting is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of “approval with reporting requirements, with intent to withdraw August 2020”].
-The Commission is a specialized accrediting body recognized by the United States Department of Education.
+The program in dental assisting is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements”.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
-The Commission’s web address is: ada.org/en/coda.
+The Commission’s web address is: http://www.ada.org/en/coda.
+The next site visit is in 2025.

 After the application deadline, all eligible applicants will be accepted unless the number of students applying exceeds 24.
 If there are more than 24, the students will be assessed according to the “Selective Admission Point System.”
 The first 24 ranked applicants will be sent an “Invitation for Acceptance” to the program.
 12 students beyond the first 24 will be offered the opportunity to be an alternate list in case an accepted student decides to decline their invitation to the program.